-LTE (Long Term Evolution) refers to 4g and subsequent cellular network generations (5g, 6g, etc.) which were designed to provide greater speeds than were available from 3G networks.
+LTE (Long Term Evolution) refers to 4g and subsequent cellular network generations (5g, 6g, etc.), designed to provide greater speeds than were available from 3G networks.

-A Private LTE is a cellular network that includes cell sites and core network servers dedicated to supporting the connectivity of a specific organization's requirements independent of the cellular networks of service providers.
+A Private LTE is a cellular network that includes cell sites and core network servers dedicated to supporting the connectivity of a specific organization's requirements independent of service providers' cellular networks.

 Incumbent Access users are grandfathered licenses for protection against harmful interference from Priority Access Licensees (Tier 2) and General Authorized Access (Tier 3) users.
 They include authorized federal users in the 3550-3700 MHz band, Fixed Satellite Service (space-to-Earth) earth stations in the 3600-3650 MHz band.

 Tier 2 - Priority Access

 The Priority Access tier consists of Priority Access Licenses (PALs) that will be licensed on a county-by-county basis through competitive bidding.
 Each PAL consists of a ten megahertz channel within the 3550-3650 MHz band.
 PALs are 10-year renewable licenses.
 PALs must protect and accept interference from Incumbent Access users and receive protection from General Authorized Access users.